LAuReL: Learned Augmented Residual Layer: Conclusion

 \section{Conclusion}

-In this paper we introduce the \laurel framework, which is a novel architectural change and a generalization of the residual / skip connection aimed at improving the model quality without significantly increasing the model size or latency.
-We study three versions (\residual, \lowrank, \previous) that can be mixed-and-matched together, as we show in our experiments.
+In this paper we introduce the \laurel framework, which is a novel architectural change and a generalization of the residual/skip connection aimed at improving the model quality without significantly increasing the model size or latency.
+We study three versions (\residual, \lowrank, \previous) that can be mixed-and-matched together.

 Through experiments, we demonstrate the efficacy of replacing the conventional residual connection with \laurel on both vision and language tasks, while also providing evidence for its advantages over naive model scaling methods.
-In the future, we would like to try \laurel and its variants on other architectures such as Vision Transformers (ViT) \cite{dosovitskiy2020image} and related tasks.
+For future work, we aim to further improve \laurel by developing new variants with better trade-offs between quality and model footprint.